tribesports/tech_blog/source/_posts/2011-07-28-as-a-tech-team.markdown

 categories:
 ---

-I want a blog
+We want a blog

-So I can pontificate
+So we can pontificate